atakanttl/simple-ci-cd-pipeline/README.md

 # simple-devops-project
-This repo contains the steps to reproduce a simple webapp project (https://github.com/atakanttl/simple-web-app).
+This repository contains the steps to reproduce a simple webapp project (https://github.com/atakanttl/simple-web-app).
 All servers are built inside the AWS EC2 instances.

 1. Jenkins fetches the changes on the simple-web-app repository.
 If there is a change on the files, it copies a .war file it has built into the Ansible server.